Extreme Event Aware ($\eta$-) Learning: Results

 \begin{defn}[1-Wasserstein Distance \cite{sot}] Let $\nu_1, \nu_2 \in \Pc_1(\Yc)$ be two probability measures, where $\Pc_1(\Yc)$ denotes the space of probability measures on $\Yc$ with a finite first moment.
 Let $\Pi(\nu_1, \nu_2)$ be the set of all probability couplings between $\nu_1$ and $\nu_2$; that is,

 The 1-Wasserstein distance between $\nu_1$ and $\nu_2$ is defined as

 where $\|\cdot\|$ denotes the Euclidean norm. \end{defn}

-We are now ready to formalize the presence of extreme events from a function approximation perspective.
+We now formalize the presence of extreme events from a function approximation perspective.
 In particular, our goal is to establish an interpretable mathematical condition that sheds light on why commonly used estimators struggle to capture extreme deviations when data are limited.
 The key insight underlying our approach is to directly connect the estimation error observed in the well-represented, non-extreme regions with that in the sparse, extreme regions.
 By bridging these error components, we expose a fundamental limitation: an estimator that performs well where data are abundant may still yield large discrepancies in the tails, thereby failing to approximate the true output statistics accurately.

-\begin{defn}[\textit{Data-Consistent} Estimator] Let $\yf$ be an estimator selected from some function class to fit the dataset $\Dc$.
-Let $L$ be the Lipschitz constant of the true mapping $y$.
+\begin{defn}[Data-Consistent Estimator] Let $\yf$ be an estimator selected from some function class to fit the dataset $\Dc$.
+Let $S$ be some smoothness parameter of the true mapping $y$.
 Recall that $E$ denotes the extreme set that satisfies the inequality \eqref{eq:extreme-set}.
-We say that $\yf$ is a \textit{data-consistent} estimator if it satisfies either (or both) of the following conditions (i) and (ii). (i) When $x_i \notin E$ for any $i$, we have
+We say that $\yf$ is a data-consistent estimator if it satisfies either (or both) of the following conditions (i) and (ii). (i) When $\bfx_i \notin E$ for any $i$, we have

 where